 The alternative birthstone for the month of March is Jade, a designated Zodiac gemstone of Virgo.

-People born in April are the luckiest people.
-A diamond is a valuable and desirable gift that is universally accepted and easy to buy.
-Diamonds are genuinely unique gemstones formed billions of years ago at great depths or made by scientists in the lab.
+People born in April are the luckiest people because a diamond is a well-known and universally accepted gemstone that is desirable and easy to buy.
+The hardest of all gemstones, diamonds were formed billions of years ago at great depths inside the earth.
+Lab-grown diamonds are made by scientists using modern technologies.

 Diamond epitomizes love, purity, open-heartedness, and unity.
 In addition to being a symbol of everlasting love, it was once thought to give courage which is vital for anything everlasting.

 In Sanskrit, the diamond is called “vajra,” which means lightning; in Hindu mythology, vajra was Indra’s weapon.
 Indra is the boss of other Hindu gods for those who don’t know.